IanGrimm/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-Python program that allows a user to sort through bikeshare data by choosing a city, month, and/or day of the week.
+Python program that allows a user to sort through bikeshare data by choosing Washington, New York, or Chicago, along with month and/or day of the week.
 The user can also choose to view the raw data.

 ### Files used
 bikeshare.py